Get

 10. Be Smoke Smart

 According to the U.S. Environmental Protection Agency, smoke from wood-burning stoves and fireplaces contains a harmful mixture of gases and particulate matter.
-When you and your cats breathe in these particles, they can set off respiratory issues, particularly if your cat is already suffering from one, such as feline asthma, and may increase your likelihood of developing serious respiratory illnesses.
+Inhaling these particles can trigger respiratory issues for both you and your cat, particularly if your cat is already suffering from a respiratory condition, such as feline asthma.
 Be sure your damper is fully open to ensure less smoke enters your home.
+If your cat suffers from a respiratory condition like feline asthma, it’s crucial to avoid using the fireplace altogether.
+Even minimal exposure to smoke can exacerbate their respiratory signs and lead to complications.

 11. Buy a Fire Extinguisher